8/26神戸戦 北條聡プレビュー<br />

 INTERVIEW2023.8.23

-After facing the J1 champion last weekend, we now face a formidable opponent.
-The western assassin, Vissel Kobe.
-Their momentum shows no signs of waning as they engage in a fierce battle for the top spot with Yokohama F.Marinos.
+After facing the J1 champions last weekend, we now face another formidable opponent.
+The western invaders, Vissel Kobe.
+Their momentum shows no signs of slowing down as they fiercely compete for the top spot with Yokohama F.Marinos.

-First and foremost, the standout aspect is the balance between offense and defense.
-Looking at the numbers at the end of the 24th section, the total goals scored, 44, is the second highest, while the total goals conceded, 20, is the second lowest.
-As for the goal difference, it is the highest at 24.
+First and foremost, the standout is the balance between offense and defense.
+Looking at the numbers at the end of Sec.
+24, the total number of goals scored is 44, which is the second highest, and the total number of goals conceded is 20, which is the second lowest.
+The goal difference of 24 is the highest.

-The second half of the season's record includes 4 wins, 3 draws, and 1 loss, including the unplayed match from Section 16.
-They accumulated 15 points.
-The driving force behind this impressive performance is the absolute ace, Yuya Osako.
+The second half record includes an unplayed match (Sec.
+16), with 4 wins, 3 draws, and 1 loss.
+They have accumulated 15 points.
+The driving force behind this impressive performance is their absolute ace, Yuya OSAKO.

-In any case, since the start of the second half, there have been 8 matches with 7 goals.
-Moreover, the scoring patterns are very diverse.
-Not only with the right foot, left foot, and head, but also from one touch to direct free kicks, the net has been shaken in various ways.
+After all, there have been 7 goals in 8 games since the start of the second half.
+In addition, the scoring patterns are very diverse.
+Not only with the right foot, left foot, and head, but also from various forms such as one-touch and direct free kicks, the net is being shaken.

-However, it is not just about scoring.
-He also has the ability to receive long balls from his teammates in the front line, the skill to transition to counterattacks with post-work, quick switches and intense pressing, and a wide range of tasks on both offense and defense.
-In other words, he is not only the biggest source of goals but also a key player tactically.
+However, the most impressive thing is not just the goals.
+He also has a wide range of tasks on both offense and defense, such as the ability to receive long balls from his teammates on the front line, the skill to quickly turn the game around, and the aggressive pressing.
+He is not only the biggest source of goals, but also a key player in tactics.

-How irreplaceable is he.
-The previous match against Kashiwa Reysol, where Osako was substituted, may be an example of that.
-The gears of attack and defense did not work well from the beginning, and Kashiwa took the initiative and eventually conceded a goal.
+How irreplaceable he is.
+The previous match against Kashiwa Reysol, where Osako was relegated to the bench, may be one example.
+From the beginning, the gears of offense and defense did not work well, and Kashiwa took control, eventually conceding the first goal.
 The reason is clear.
-After the match, coach Takayuki Yoshida reflected on it like this.
+After the match, coach Takayuki YOSHIDA reflected on it like this.

-"There is no place to settle the ball, no starting point, and the second ball is picked up, and the line has also become deep."
+"There was no place to settle the ball, no starting point, and the second ball was picked up, and the line also became deep."

-After the second half, it was Okazaki who equalized.
-No one else but him caught the cross and brilliantly shot it into the net.
-Unless there are any accidents, he will surely be in the starting lineup this weekend.
-Naturally, Tokyo's bench needs to come up with a "strategy plan" based on that.
+In the second half, it was after sending Osako to the pitch that they caught up to the tie.
+It was none other than himself who caught the cross and brilliantly shot it into the net.
+Unless there are any accidents, he will surely be named in the starting lineup this weekend.
+Of course, the Tokyo bench needs to come up with a "strategy plan" based on that.

-Kashiwa Reysol and Hokkaido Consadole Sapporo drew 1-1 with Kobe in the second half, earning 1 point each.
-Both teams aggressively pressed from the front and caused significant difficulties for Kobe, even scoring the opening goal.
+Kashiwa Reysol and Hokkaido Consadole Sapporo both earned 1 point by drawing 1-1 with Kobe in the second half.
+Both teams aggressively pressed from the front and caused trouble for Kobe, even scoring the first goal.
 Perhaps Tokyo is also envisioning a similar scenario.

-First, it is the destruction of the build-up.
-Apply pressure to the opponent's backs with intense pressing, provoke unnecessary mistakes, and once the ball is stolen, immediately launch a counterattack - this is the biggest target.
-By the way, in the previous match, Kashiwa's opening goal was scored by picking up the second ball in the midfield, going through the side, and quickly reaching the finish.
+First of all, it is about destroying the build-up.
+Apply pressure to the enemy's backs with intense pressing, invite unnecessary mistakes, and once you have taken the ball, go for a quick counter attack - this is the main target.
+By the way, the opening goal of the previous match was picked up in the midfield, passed through the side, and quickly brought to the finish.

-Even if you can't steal the ball, there are benefits to continuing to apply pressure.
-Make the enemy's backs kick a long ball, which they dislike, and quickly recover it.
-If it's a normal opponent...
-Whether it will work against Kobe, who has Osako, is the first focus.
+Even if you can't steal the ball, there are benefits to continue putting pressure.
+Make the enemy's backs who dislike risks kick long balls and quickly recover them.
+If it's a normal opponent--.
+The real question is whether it will work against Kobe, who has Osako.
+That is the first focus.

 Specifically, it will depend on the performance of the center-back pair (Masato MORISHIGE and Henrique TREVISAN) who are entrusted with the important task of containing Osako, who becomes the target of long balls on the front line.
 A positive development since Peter CKLAMOVSKI took over as coach is the noticeable improvement in the ability of the players in the backline to disrupt the opponents' play.